-2. Raising the bar of ethical behavior for professional accountants in business work as employees or consultants in commerce, industry, education, and the public and not-for-profit sectors.
+The IESBA sees another potential area of strategic focus is raising the ethical bar for PAIBs beyond issues of sustainability reporting.
+Over half of the world's PAs are PAIBs working on their own or in organizations other than public accounting practices.
+PAIBs are a very diverse constituency, and can work as employees or consultants in commerce, industry, education, and the public and not-for-profit sectors.
 Many are in a position of strategic or functional leadership, or are otherwise well-placed to collaborate with colleagues in other disciplines to help their organizations toward long-term sustainable success.